 4. Keep soil damp, but not wet!
 Wet soil will rot seeds quickly.
 Placing the seed tray inside a plastic bag is a good way to keep moisture constant.

 5. Be very, very patient.
 Seeds can easily take several months and in most cases will.
 We only offer seeds from the latest harvest and have them tested before making them available to our customers.
-Due to the long germination time of these and the difficulty germinating them, we do not offer a replacement guarantee on these seeds, please consider this before purchasing.

 This is a wonderful, fast growing banana with tremendous ornamental appeal.
 The picture shows 2 year old plants started from seed growing on one of our bayou properties on the Gulf Coast.
 The more exposure to sunlight, the darker the stem gets.
 Will grow to a massive 18 feet or taller outside, or can be grown in a container where growth will be limited by container size.
 Very cold hardy, probably down to 15 degrees if mulched heavy, and loves hot, hot weather as well!